HelpfulHuman/PostCSS-Preset/README.md

-# Helpful Human PostCSS Preset
+# Helpful Human's PostCSS Presets

 This library provides a default set of PostCSS plugins and configurations based on the internal standards employed at [Helpful Human](http://helpfulhuman.com).